Portuguese Argentines

 Portuguese Argentines are Argentines of Portuguese descent or a Portugal-born person who resides in Argentina.
-Portuguese Argentines has always been a small group in Argentina.
+Portuguese Argentines are one of the biggest Portuguese communities in the world.

-There are some 30,000 people of Portuguese ancestry in Argentina, of whom 14,946 hold Portuguese citizenship.
+During the great European immigration wave period, more than 100,000 Portuguese arrived in Argentina.
+Currently there are some 1,000,000 people of Portuguese ancestry in Argentina, of whom 14,946 hold Portuguese citizenship.

 History

 Portuguese immigration has been comparatively small in Argentina due to a linguistic preference for neighbouring Brazil.
 However, the Portuguese were the largest foreign group in the last years of the Viceroyalty.
 In 1850, there were sailors and petty traders from Lisbon and Porto; they were later joined by artisans, laborers, and farm workers.
-The Portuguese Club, in the neighborhood of Isidro Casanova, recognizes the origins of the migration of a group of families during the military dictatorship of Antonio Oliveira Salazar (1932-1974) installed as quinteros, hornero and merchants in the metropolitan area, notably in La Matanza party.
+The Portuguese Club, in the neighborhood of Isidro Casanova, recognizes the origins of the migration of a group of families during the military dictatorship of Antonio Oliveira Salazar (1932–1974) installed as quinteros, hornero and merchants in the metropolitan area, notably in La Matanza party.

 The Portuguese were after the Spanish the largest group before 1816 and continued arriving throughout the 19th century.
 A large proportion settled in the interior of the country, but Buenos Aires City and Province were the main places of settlement.
 There already were many men who arrived in Lisbon, Porto, and coastal regions of Portugal, which focused particularly on the parishes of South by deploying multiple occupations, but mainly the naval: sailors, stevedores, and porters.
 In the 1970s, they began organizing themselves ethnically, and community life (mutual, club, newspaper) would be more active in the following decades.
 To Salliqueló came an important group from a settlement of 1905.

 Prior to 1975, Cape Verdean immigrants were registered as Portuguese immigrants from the overseas province of Portuguese Cape Verde.